 10 Mini Valentine’s Day Desserts That Are Sweeter Than a Card

-What better way to say "I love you" than baking a homemade Valentine's dessert?
-From bite-sized boozy brownies to tiny almond cakelets, these miniature treats are sure to win hearts.
+What better way to say "I love you" than baking a homemade Valentine's Day dessert?
+Nothing—save for baking an array of bite-sized sweet treats.
+From individual Chocolate Stout Brownie Sundae Floats and little Almond Cakelets With Pomegranate Glaze to Strawberry and Nutella Hand Pies, Mini Cinnamon Roll Pops, and more, these miniature treats are sure to win hearts—especially your own.

 Mini Chocolate Stout Brownie Sundae Floats